-The Nomination and Sustainability Committee reviews reports on measures that ensure the long-term sustainability of the Company in its economic, social and environmental dimension.
+The Sustainability Committee reviews reports on measures that ensure the long-term sustainability of the Company in its economic, social and environmental dimension.
 It monitors the Company's performance against selected external sustainability indexes and reviews the annual Nestlé Creating Shared Value and Sustainability Report.
 It oversees the Company's response to climate change, its human rights program and human capital management.
-It regularly discusses how other material non-financial issues affect financial performance and how the Company's long-term strategy relates to its ability to create shared value.
+Members of management, in particular the CEO, the Heads of Public Affairs and of Legal, Governance and Compliance may attend the meetings.

 The Compensation Committee reviews the Company's compensation system and principles.
-The Head of Human Resources is invited to the meetings, except when questions of compensation for Executive Board members are deliberated.
+The Head of Human Resources is invited to the meetings, part-time except when questions of compensation for Executive Board members are deliberated.

-Additional information and control instruments include the external auditors, Ernst & Young Ltd, auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group, who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing Standards and International Standards on Auditing, and the Nestlé Internal Audit function.
+Additional information and control instruments include the external auditors, Ernst & Young Ltd, auditors of Nestlé S.A.

+and of the Consolidated Financial Statements of the Nestlé Group, who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing Standards and International Standards on Auditing, and the Nestlé Internal Audit function.

-Nestlé Internal Audit comprises an organisation of one Center Team and eleven regional units of auditors covering all the businesses (i.e. head offices, factories, distribution centers and business units) worldwide, completing audit assignments on the basis of the annual internal audit plan based on an independent risk assessment that is approved by the Audit Committee.
+Nestlé Internal Audit comprises an organization of one Center Team and eight regional units of auditors covering all the businesses (i.e. head offices, factories, distribution centers and business units) worldwide, completing audit assignments on the basis of the annual internal audit plan based on an independent risk assessment that is approved by the Audit Committee.

-The role of Nestlé Internal Audit is to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight, contributing to the continuous improvement of the Company's risk management and control systems.
+The role of Nestlé Internal Audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice and insight, contributing to the continuous improvement of the Company's risk management and control systems.
 Nestlé Internal Audit assesses the reliability of financial and operational information, the effectiveness of controls and processes for compliance with internal, legal, regulatory and statutory requirements.
 Any findings are communicated in the form of an audit report, which is shared with management and the Audit Committee.